Agrejus/pouchdb-entity-fabric/README.md

 The DbSet Fluent API is a very powerful mechanism to create a dbset that will fit the software's needs.
 With the Fluent API, a DbSet can exclude properties when adding them, have defaults to either retroactively add new columns or to set values for excluded properties.
 There is also advanced entity key building, adding events, and extending the functionality of the dbset.

 #### DbSet Fluent API - Key Builder
-The key builder in the Fluent API can be used to build a custom key
+The key builder in the Fluent API can be used to build a custom key for each entity that is added to the dbset